 Filter For Goldfish Reviews

-The Hikari Bacto-Surge filter is ideal for fish with delicate fins or of small size, such as goldfish.
-A low flow rate and smaller filter makes it perfect for smaller fish.
+The Hikari Bacto-Surge filter is ideal for fish with delicate fins or of small sizes, such as goldfish.
+A low flow rate and smaller filter make it perfect for smaller fish.

 The filter itself makes almost no noise, making it a good choice for small tanks – 10 to 20 gallons – in quiet rooms.
 The filter is also easy to clean due to the sponge-based functional design.

 The Hikari Bacto-Surge filter is easy to set up and install.
 A weighted base ensures the filter stays where you put it.
 Its design also allows it to be hidden behind plants for maximum visual appeal.

 The filtration unit is made of high-quality foam with a large surface area to encourage the colonization of beneficial bacteria.
 This will encourage the health and growth of your fish while cleaning their home.